 How does dry fasting work?

-Unlike other fasting protocols, dry fasting means that in addition to food, no liquid (even H2O) is allowed during your fasting window.
+Unlike other fasting schedules, dry fasting means that in addition to food, no liquid (even H2O) is allowed during your fasting window.

 There are no set dry fasting rules, stages, or guidelines.